shabtronic/SNES-Profiler/README.md

 This uses window 2 to draw the bars at X positions 8 thru to 12 using the REG_COLDATA register.
 ProfileColour just sets the REG_COLDATA to whatever you like and that reflects on screen at the current scanline.

 The VBlank profiler - works by getting the current scanline using the ReadVCounter() after the WaitForVBlank() function.
-And thus you can calculate how many scanlines any VBlank has taken.
+And thus you can calculate how many scanlines any VBlank code has taken.
 Window2 is then used to draw a yellow profile bar at ypos 220 to 224, with the width representing how much code time was used in VBlank.

-All of this relies on two things:
+All of this relies on three things:

 1) Mode 1 is being used
 2) Frame time is alway less than 60fps - if you go over a frame, it'll probably draw a horrible mess and slow your game down since there's a waitforscanline function being used.
+3) Windows are not being used.

+It's probably possible to write a similar system without using the window functionality.
+Something like using a blank tile in BG3 ui and changing that tiles palette colour.

 **Usage:**